wmckeever/domosaur/README.md

 No need for event listeners for this one.
 Just flex those querySelectors muscles!

 1. Change the span with the class `mess-with-me` to have a font size of 40px.
+(A span is an inline element tag, typically used inside a block of text)

 2. Change the paragraph with the class `mess-with-me` to have a background color of green.